""

 • Skin exam is an exam where a doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.

-• Biopsy is the removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
+• Biopsia is the removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
 It can be hard to tell the difference between a colored mole and an early melanoma lesion.
 Patients may want to have the sample of tissue checked by a second pathologist.
 If the abnormal mole or lesion is cancer, the sample of tissue may also be tested for certain gene changes.
 This may help to plan treatment.
-Learn about the type of information that can be found in a pathologist's report about the cells or tissue removed during a biopsy at Pathology Reports
+Learn about the type of information that can be found in a pathologist's report about the cells or tissue removed during a biopsy at Pathology Reports.

 There are four main types of skin biopsies.
 The type of biopsy done depends on where the abnormal area formed and the size of the area.